 A landing page allows the organiser to create the most streamlined user experience due to focusing on a single event.
-Typically, both the website page and the landing page for an event comprise information about the event and a clear call to action, which is a ticket purchase.
+Typically, both the website and the landing page for an event comprise information about the event and a clear call to action, which is a ticket purchase.
 What matters the most here are:

 - The quality of your copy.
-It must be to the point, easily understandable for your target audience, and with no fluff included.
+It must be to the point, easily understandable for your target audience, and with no fluff.
 Try to provide all the crucial details and key benefits at the top of your page, making it visible and accessible without scrolling all the way through trying to figure out what it all is about.

 - Design.
 If you want your landing page to attract more visitors to your event, make it a real eye candy.
 For massive events, consider hiring trusted web designers.
 The investment will be worth it.